 The semantics of equality are specified in the semantic mappings in clause 10.3.2.15.
 In general, the values to be compared must be of the same kind, for example, both numbers, to obtain a non-null result.
 Identity simply compares whether two objects in the semantic domain are the same object.
 We denote the test for identity using infix is, and its negation using infix is not.
-For example, FEEL("I" = I) is null.
+For example, FEEL("1" = 1) is null.
 Note that is never results in null.

 Every FEEL expression e in scope s can be mapped to an element e in the FEEL semantic domain.
 This mapping defines the meaning of e in s.
 The mapping may be written e is FEEL(e,s).
 Two FEEL expressions e1 and e2 are equivalent in scope s if and only if FEEL(e1,s) is FEEL(e2,s).
 When s is understood from context (or not important), we may abbreviate the equivalence as e1 is e2.
 Sometimes, when sure that e_1 and e_2 are comparable and not null, we may write $e_1 = e_2$.
+Every FEEL expression e in scope s can be mapped to an element e in the FEEL semantic domain.
+This mapping defines the meaning of e in s.
+The mapping may be written e is FEEL(e,s).
+Two FEEL expressions e_1 and e_2 are equivalent in scope s if and only if FEEL(e_1 ,s) is FEEL(e_2 ,s).
+When s is understood from context (or not important), we may abbreviate the equivalence as e_1 is e_2 .